 Why is the Colorado Blue Spruce Award So Important?

-The Colorado Blue Spruce Young Adult Book Award is different than other state’s children’s book awards.
+Many states have young adult book awards where adults suggest the nominated books.
+But for the Colorado Blue Spruce Young Adult Book Award, (CBSA), teens do all the choosing of what books to nominate.
 Middle and high school librarians mentor students (called judges) in book groups (called teams).
 Each team reads many books and chooses their favorite.
 That book becomes that team’s nomination for the winner.
-After more reading, the judges and students from all over Colorado vote on their favorite.
-The winning books are announced at the Colorado Teen Lit Conference in mid-April.
+After more reading, the judges and students from all over Colorado vote on their favorite of the nominated books.
+The student judges announce winning books at the Colorado Teen Lit Conference in mid-April.

 WHY DOES THE AWARD MATTER?